DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 queue=gpss
 batch=50000

-queue is the rabbitmq queue name while batch is the amount of batching that the rabbit-greenplum connector must take before pushing the data into greenplum.
+queue is the rabbitmq queue name while batch is the amount of batching that the rabbit-greenplum connector must take before pushing the data into greenplum.<br/>

-3) Run the connector:
+3) Run the connector:<br/>
 ./gpss-rabbit-greenplum-connect
 Danieles-MBP:bin dpalaia$ ./gpss-rabbit-greenplum-connector
 connecting to grpc server
 connected
 2019/02/26 17:01:30  [*] Waiting for messages.
-To exit press CTRL+C
+To exit press CTRL+C<br/>

-4) Populate the queue with the UI interface (Publish command)
+4) Populate the queue with the UI interface (Publish command)<br/>
 ![Screenshot](queue2.png)

-5) Once you publish more messages than the batch value you should then see the table populated and you can restart publishing.
+5) Once you publish more messages than the batch value you should then see the table populated and you can restart publishing.<br/>

 6) In order to make tests easy I also developed a simple consumer inside rabbit-client, you can find a binary for macos always inside bin.
-If you run
+If you run<br/>
 ./rabbit-client
 he will take the same configuration that is inside properties.ini and will start to fire messages inside the same queue.